(214) 225-3042

 Can You Add a Name Without a Lawyer Dallas

 Property owners frequently hire lawyers to fix the legal and financial problems caused by property transfer mistakes.
-The cost of fixing the mistakes is often greater than a lawyer’s fee for drafting the deed.
-Filing a deed is usually an inexpensive step at the clerk’s office, as long as the deed is correct.
-Most of the expense and effort is expended to make the deed correct.
-For simple transfers of property without outstanding mortgages, an attorney can draft and file the deed in a single visit.
-After a deed is filed, mistakes cannot be easily undone, as a corrective deed is required.
+The cost of correcting those mistakes is often greater than the cost of having an attorney properly draft the deed from the beginning.
+It is also important to understand the difference between a title and deed: the deed is the legal document used to transfer ownership, while the title refers to the legal ownership rights associated with the property.
+Filing a deed is usually an inexpensive step at the clerk’s office, as long as the deed is prepared correctly.
+Most of the expense and effort goes into making sure the deed accurately reflects the intended transfer.
+For simple property transfers without outstanding mortgages, an attorney may be able to draft and file the deed in a single visit.
+Once a deed is filed, mistakes cannot always be easily undone, and a corrective deed may be required to fix the record.

 DIY vs. Hiring a Lawyer to Add a Name to a Deed